MehdiSouameur/RockPaperScissors/README.md

 ```

-I haven't implemented the Lizard and Spock cards (To avoid extra UI work) but the logic is there, I would just need to make the Lizard and Spock cards following this format:
+To add new cards I would just need to define a card using the following structure for a react component

 ```ts
     // Define cards (Would add Lizard and Spock here)